James4Ever0/notes/Python Media Automation.md

 not a pipe, but a loop.

-we demonstrate the loop using fake data, then the real ones. maybe the initial topic is also meant to be fake data.
+we demonstrate the loop using fake data, then the real ones. maybe the initial topic is also meant to be fake data. the real world data is too stochastic for us to imagine. better construct something specific.